haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 ## Backup and Recovery

-Follow the instructions in [Backup and recovery for Seafile Docker](../../maintain/backup_recovery.md)
+Follow the instructions in [Backup and restore for Seafile Docker](../../maintain/backup_recovery.md)

 ## Garbage Collection